 Doi Inthanon National Park might be a little outside of Chiang Mai, but it makes for an excellent day trip.
-There are a bunch of guided tours out there, such as by TourRadar, which are great if you do not want to rent a car/driver or cannot be bothered about doing too much research.
+There are a bunch of guided tours out there.
+These are great if you do not want to rent a car/driver (like me) or cannot be bothered about doing too much research.
+You can even combine your visit with a trip up Doi Suthep in Chiang Mai, in case you are only spending a few days in town.
 For those who like to DIY it, here are some helpful tips that will come in handy on any Doi Inthanon day trip.

 Why is Doi Inthanon National Park So Special?